neoaggelos/cluster-api-provider-lxc/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Thank you for making cluster-api-provider-lxc better.
+  Thank you for making cluster-api-provider-incus better.
 Please fill the template below with more details.
 -->